MushahidAli/Facial-Login-System/README.md

 **LIST -**

 #1.
-I'm assuming you are already familiar with the OpenCV Python library used in the Computer Vision Field.
+I'm assuming you are already familiar with the OpenCV Python library used for working with arrays.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
 (i.e., ```pip install opencv-contrib-python```) - Pre-built CPU-only OpenCV package.

 #2.
 I'm pretty sure if you're an ML enthusiastic, you also know about the Numpy Python library used in the Computer Vision Field.